A day of your life without social media; Can you imagine how it will be

-If all the social media for shutdown got shut down suddenly, will it affect your life so badly?
+A day of your life without social media—can you imagine how it will be?
+If all social media were shut down suddenly, would it affect your life so badly?

 Social media is known as a great place to learn.
 It’s a place to improve your creativity and productivity.
 It’s a great way to improve your knowledge by gathering information all over the world.
 It gives you the opportunity to communicate, cure your loneliness, and also earn money.